huonw/huonw.github.io/hyphenation.md

 ---

 ## Introduction
-This page is designed to be a test of the JavaScript hyphenation and line breaking algorithms.
+This page is designed to be a test and description of the JavaScript hyphenation and line breaking algorithms.

 ## Hyphenation
 The hyphenation is done by [Hyphenator.js](http://code.google.com/p/hyphenator/), which uses the algorithm developed by Liangs for use in TeX.
 It is currently using the British English dictionary (i.e. en-gb).
 This seems to work quite well.

 ## Line breaking
 The line breaking algorithm is the Knuth & Plass algorithm, which was also developed for use in TeX (it's pretty good at public domain typesetting algorithms, this "TeX" program).